Event Site Rules for 2020 at the Cross Insurance Center

-No shooting, squirting or launching weapon may be loaded.
+No shooting, squirting or launching prop may be loaded.
 (No water, pellets, foam things, marshmallows, etc.) A temporary exception may be made for a sanctioned demonstration by Staff permission only.

-SnowCon does not allow any firearms on site, any attendee found to be carrying a firearm will behave their badge confi scated and be asked to leave SnowCon.
+SnowCon does not allow any firearms or actual weapons on site, any attendee found to be carrying a firearm will behave their badge confiscated and be asked to leave SnowCon.

-SnowCon does allow live steel weapons, however, with restrictions, live steel may be displayed or used in a sanctioned demonstration with Staff approval.
-Live steel worn as part of a costume must be peace-tied.
+Live steel weapons may be displayed or used ONLY in a sanctioned demonstration with Staff approval.

-Convention or Center Staff may check worn weapons at any time to ensure that they are properly tied.
-If a Staff member feels that the weapon is not safe, you will be asked to remove it from the convention area.
+Convention or Center Staff may check worn prop weapons at any time to ensure that they are properly tied.
+If a Staff member feels that the prop is not safe, you will be asked to remove it from the convention area.